dhenryopen/FRC-2016/Development Tutorial for FRC - Part 1.md

 2. When you get to the Ubuntu _Welcome_ screen, choose your language, then select _Install Ubuntu_.
 Select both the _Download Updates While Installing_ and the _Install this third-party software_ option (for MP3 support).
 Click _Continue_, then confirm that you want to _Erase disk and install Ubuntu_.
 This will not erase the host operating system's drive, only the space that has been allocated to Ubuntu.
 Click _Install Now_, then _Continue_ to write the changes to the disk.

 3. When asked _Where are you?_, type in your location and choose an appropriate timezone.
-Select the keyboard layout (the default is _English (US)_) and click _Continue_
+Select the keyboard layout (the default is _English (US)_) and click _Continue_.

 4. At the _Who are you?_ prompt, enter the following values: